Picture of The Automotive Tester Team

 👎 Cons: Only intended for a specific wheel finish.

-Our Verdict: If you have black wheels, stop guessing and grab this.
-It’s purpose-built to deliver the clean, deep black finish you want without the risk of damaging the surface.
+Our Verdict: If you have black wheels, this is the cleaner to get.
+It’s purpose-built to deliver the clean, deep black finish you want without risking damage to the surface.
 A must-have for owners of modern performance cars.

 3. Meguiar’s Hot Rims Chrome Wheel Cleaner